Edinburgh Woollen Mill: History

 EWM placed Jane Norman into administration in June 2014, but retained the brand and stock to sell as an online-only business.

-In April 2017, EWM made a substantial loan to Carlisle United Football Club.
-This was seen by some to be a move aimed at eventually taking full control of the club.

 In May 2017, it was understood that EWM had bought the Jaeger brand and debt (but not the main company, or payments to its suppliers) from its former owner, Better Capital.

 In May 2017, EWM opened the first Days (department store), in what had been the BHS premises in Guildhall Square, Carmarthen, which will house Peacocks, Edinburgh Woollen Mill, Ponden Home, Jane Norman, and Austin Reed brands.
 This was intended to be the first of a chain of Days department stores.

 In May 2020, Bangladesh Garment Manufacturers and Exporters Association in a letter to Philip Day had warned that they would blacklist EWM for non-payment of suppliers in Bangladesh and not returning their calls.
-The COVID-19 pandemic resulted in orders being cancelled or retailers asking for heavy discounts which led to workers going without pay or being fired.
+The COVID-19 pandemic resulted in orders being cancelled or retailers asking for heavy discounts which led to workers going without pay or being dismissed.

 In October 2020, EWM, which at that time had 24,000 employees, announced it planned to restructure.

 In November 2020, Edinburgh Woollen Mill was placed into administration.

 In January 2021, it was announced that Marks & Spencer had acquired the Jaeger fashion brand but not Jaeger's 63 shops and 13 concessions, for £5 million.

 In January 2021, it was announced that Edinburgh Woollen Mill, Ponden Homes and Bonmarché had been bought out of administration by an international consortium of investors who injected fresh funds into the business (led by the existing management team).

 In April 2021, it was announced that Peacocks had been brought out of administration by a senior executive backed by an international consortium of investors, removing it from The Edinburgh Woollen Mill to a sister company.
 The Edinburgh Woollen Mill Group's chief operating officer Steve Simpson took over the business, as CEO.